user-nazar/website/README.md

-# web_lab1
+ # Responsive

- # Introduction to a new subject
+ Introduction to a new subject.
 The first work with site development.